 Our medical assisting classes cover topics such as:

-We prepare our students for entry into the medical field, which is why you will complete a hands-on externship during the medical assistant program.
+We prepare our students for entry into the medical field, which is why you will complete a hands-on externship during the Medical Assistant program.
 An externship is a portion of your study that occurs in a physician’s office, clinic or healthcare facility.

 In your externship, you will work under the supervision of a licensed medical professional applying the skills and knowledge you learned in class to real-world scenarios.
 You will receive on-the-job experience that will be helpful in starting a medical assistant career.
+Read our related post: How to turn your externship into a job.

-Once you complete our medical assistant training program, you may pursue entry-level positions in a doctor’s office, clinic or other medical facility:
+Once you complete our Medical Assistant training program, you may pursue entry-level positions in a doctor’s office, clinic or other medical facility:

 Medical assistants work in a variety of healthcare settings including primary care offices, urgent care centers and clinics.
 They administer patient care, ensure accurate recordkeeping and perform other clinical tasks.